frederic-perez/AmE-dictionary/data/dictionary.md

 __allotment__ :two::hammer:
 __allotted__
 __allowance__ _n_ :three::hammer:
+__alma mater__ _n_ A school, college, or university at which one has studied and, usu., from which one has graduated.
 __almanac__ _n_ An annual publication devoted to the facts and statistics of a given subject.
 You might consult a sports almanac for the coming year's scheduled games, or information on your favorite (or least favorite) player.
 __almond__ :mute:[a~~l~~mond]
 __almost surely__ _Apple almost surely will succeed in upgrading its security._